-Calaguas Island consists of a group of virgin islands in Camarines Norte whose pristine landscapes have been untamed.
-These secluded islands have no commercial establishments or modernized accommodation but include all tropical island perks: a moderate climate, breathtaking seascapes, diversified sea creatures, rolling mountains, and lush forests.
+Calaguas Island is consists of a group of virgin islands in Camarines Norte whose pristine landscapes have been untamed.
+These secluded Philippine islands have no commercial establishments or modernized accommodation but include all tropical island perks: a moderate climate, breathtaking seascapes, diversified sea creatures, rolling mountains, and lush forests.
 Pretty much all there is to do are relaxing, swimming, kayaking, scuba diving, beachcombing, island hopping, and partying.

 Where do you plan to visit Calaguas Island?